DEFRA/hapi-govuk-examples/front-end-examples/frontend-example-3/README.md

 # Frontend example part 3
-Please note that this continues with the project built within [example 2](https://github.com/DEFRA/hapi-govuk-examples/tree/master/front-end-examples/frontend-example-2)
+Please note that this continues with the project built within [part 2](https://github.com/DEFRA/hapi-govuk-examples/tree/master/front-end-examples/frontend-example-2)

 ### Break the project down into it's component parts
 In order to make it easier to maintain the project and add both additional plugins and routes, the project files need to be broken down into separate files.